deansx/github-issues/README.md

 installation's sys.path.
 You may need to modify it for your specific situation, and you might need to run it as root.

+**NOTE:**

+gh-issues uses the excellent **[requests package](http://docs.python-requests.org/en/latest/)** to dramatically simplify the HTTP interactions.
+If you don't already have the package, the [requests installation instructions](http://docs.python-requests.org/en/latest/user/install/#install) are straightforward and easy to follow.

 Support
 ----------------------